-Are you ready to make big financial changes in 2017?
+Are you ready to make big financial changes in the coming year?
 The new year is the perfect time to evaluate and improve your finances.
 It is time to start making changes and set financial goals — one being staying out of debt.

 Your financial well-being should be one of your highest priorities, and the decisions you make today will determine how your finances will be in the new year.
-Here are some New Year’s resolutions for staying out of debt in 2017 and to have a prosperous year:
+Here are some New Year’s resolutions for staying out of debt this year and to have a prosperous year:

 1 – Develop a Spending Plan: